Config.trim on minimize

 This preference does not exist by default.

-If you're experiencing problems with the application consuming too much RAM (Mem Usage in the Windows Task Manager), you can try setting this preference to true.
+However, if you're experiencing problems with the application consuming too much RAM (Mem Usage in the Windows Task Manager), you can try setting this preference to true.
 If you're not experiencing any problems, it should be left at false to maintain application responsiveness.

 First checked in